tmikkonen/sailfish-onda-v820w/README.md

 ```

 ## Notes
-* 2.2.0.29 & 3.0.0.8 are [stop releases](https://jolla.zendesk.com/hc/en-us/articles/201836347#4) that cannot be skipped while upgrading
+* 2.2.0.29 & 3.0.0.8 are [stop releases](https://jolla.zendesk.com/hc/en-us/articles/201836347#4) that must be upgraded in succession - others will probably exist in the future, see the previous link for details
-* If charging while upgrading, plug in the cable only after every boot & select _Charging Only_